cloudmesh-community/fa18-516-17/paper/paper.md

 # Cloud Security Alliance (CSA) :wave: fa18-516-17
+:o: BP I fixed the incorrect citations!

-:o: bulleted list use phrase sush as according to - Fixed below! it was not fixed, sio i fixed it
+:o: bulleted list use phrase sush as according to - Fixed below! it was not fixed, sio i fixed it; BP - Thanks - I fixed the last one!

 :o: this is incomplete as entire sections in the introductions are missing according to you, therfore this will not be further reviewed till not fixed - BP - Fixed below!